publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVII/m__us_usc_t7_s2009bb–1.md

         (1) __In general__

-            A decision by the Authority shall require a majority vote of the Authority (not including any member representing a State that is delinquent under subsection (g)(2)(D) of this section) to be effective.
+            A decision by the Authority shall require a majority vote of the Authority (not including any member representing a State that is delinquent under subsection (g)(2)(D)) to be effective.

         (2) __Quorum__